Below, you'll find answers to frequently asked questions about Online Payments in SimplePractice:

 How do disputes impact my business?

 The primary impact that disputes can have on your business is financial.
-While the disputed amounts are held by the client’s bank during the dispute remediation process, you are also charged an additional $15 dispute fee for each dispute initiated by your clients.
+While the disputed amounts are held by the client’s bank during the dispute remediation process, you’re also charged a $15 dispute fee for each dispute initiated by a client.

-Excessive dispute activity is also tracked by card networks and can impact your ability to process payments with SimplePractice, as well as with other credit card processors.
+Additionally, excessive dispute activity is tracked by card networks and can impact your ability to process payments with SimplePractice, as well as with other credit card processors.

 To minimize this impact, we recommend taking steps to proactively prevent disputed charges.